-The Rank Foundation grant programme is to support capital projects that have a direct impact to patients in adult member hospices.
+The Rank Foundation grant programme is to support projects that have a direct impact to patients in adult member hospices.

-In 2017 the theme is Conditions other than Cancer
+In 2018 the theme is Enhancing Wellbeing.

 Eligible organisation are adult hospices that are full members of Hospice UK and are based in the UK, Isle of Man or the Channel Islands.